Table of contents

 To navigate these challenges, companies must adopt the most suitable inventory planning approach.
 But which strategy is best for your business?
-This guide explores Multi-Echelon Inventory Optimisation (MEIO), its core principles, and how it can help you achieve supply chain efficiency through better visibility and planning.
+This guide explores Multi-Echelon Inventory Optimisation (MEIO), its core principles and how it can help you achieve supply chain efficiency through better visibility and planning.

 What is Multi-Echelon Inventory Optimisation (MEIO)?